jrcoak/automatedPRlink/README.md

 # automatedPRlink
-Create Jira Issue and link to PR automatically
+This github action is to automatically create a Jira Issue and link to PR.

+Save create-jira-issue.js to your